 Scanning electron microscopy

 The morphology of the PRD, BSA, FD-sd and SD-sd samples were examined using Zeiss Evo50 electron microscope (Oxford instrument, UK).
-Prior to imaging, microscope was operated at an accelerating voltage of 30 kV under low-vacuum mode.
+Prior to imaging and in order to enable electricity conduction, samples were coated with a fine layer of gold using a sputter coater (Polaron SC500, Polaron Equipment, Watford, UK) at 20 mA for 3 min at low vacuum and in the presence of argon gas (Polaron Equipment, Watford, UK).
+The microscope was operated at an accelerating voltage of 30 kV under low-vacuum mode.

 Equilibrium solubility studies